Voting Age

 For lowering

 One argument for lowering the legal voting age is that political decisions impact young people significantly; therefore, they should have a say in the political process.
+People below the age of 18 still get taxed on their paycheck, so the founding principle of "no taxation without representation" might apply.
 In addition, advocates of lowering the voting age argue that young people are often the ones most affected by the government's decisions, such as education, healthcare, and the environment, so they claim that young people should have more voice and representation in these decisions and the political process as a whole.

 Another argument for lowering the voting age is that it would encourage more young people to become engaged in politics and civic participation.
 Lowering the voting age might motivate more young people to become involved in the political process to learn about important issues, leading to a more informed and engaged electorate.